-Front-door adjustment identifies the effect of $X$ on $Y$ by applying do-operator twice, one at the mediator variable $W$ and the other at variable $X$ that blocks the backdoor path.
+\end{small} \end{scriptsize} The front-door adjustment identifies the effect of $X$ on $Y$ by applying the do-operator twice, one at the mediator variable $W$ and the other at variable $X$ that blocks the back-door path.
 In this way, the unobserved variable $Z$ can be bypassed in intervention.